Herman Miller v. Office Star Case Details

 On Tuesday, October 11, a federal jury in California awarded Herman Miller Inc. $8.4 million in a trade dress lawsuit against Office Star.
 Office Star was accused of using Herman Miller’s overall look of its Eames office chair line in the trade dress suit.

 Herman Miller is best known for its office furniture, specifically its office chairs.
-In addition, it also manufactures other office furniture and offers “solutions” for their customers, focusing on making the workplace a better environment through products and layouts for offices, healthcare settings, and homes.
+In addition, it also manufactures other office furniture and offers “solutions” for their customers.
+Herman Miller focuses on making the workplace a better environment through products and layouts for offices, healthcare settings, and homes.
 One particular line of chairs, the Eames office chair, is sold for between $1,500 and $3,319, according to the Herman Miller website.

 In contrast, Office Star is a furniture company that does not advertise itself as offering any kinds of “solutions” besides their product itself.
 Office Star has a line of “Executive Chairs,” which do appear, at first glance, to be similar to the chairs sold by Herman Miller.
 However, Office Star’s most expensive chair is sold for $460, less than a third of Herman Miller’s cheapest offering in their similar line.

 In this case, the jury sided with Herman Miller after a nine-day trial.
-The jury’s decision shows the importance that trade dress can play in the everyday life of a consumer, and the effect of something as simple as the design of an office chair on a company’s reputation
+The jury’s decision shows the importance that trade dress can play in the everyday life of a consumer.
+The effect of something as simple as the design of an office chair on a company’s reputation

 -Samuel J. Gee, on behalf of the Trademark Law Firm